Home

 Pehr-Georg Scheutz, born on September 23, 1785, was a Swedish inventor, translator, and lawyer, popularly known for his pioneering influence in the advancement of computer technology.

-Scheutz is most famous for his inventions, especially the first commercial Difference Engine called the Scheutz Calculation Engine that he invented alongside his son, Edvard-Georg Rapheal, in 1837.
+Scheutz is most famous for his inventions, especially the first commercial Difference Engine called the Scheutz Calculation Engine which he invented alongside his son, Edvard-Georg Rapheal, in 1837.
 Pehr George Scheutz died on May 22, 1873.

 Quick Facts